ClemBotProject/ClemBot/CONTRIBUTING.md

 * `WeatherKey`:(Optional) Weather forecast api token
 * `GeocodeKey`:(Optional) Geocode weather service api token
 * `AzureTranslateKey`:(Optional) Azure translation api token
-* `BotOnly`: (optional) Puts ClemBot.Bot into Bot only mode which deactivates the api and allows for limited functionality.
+* `BotOnly`: (optional) If set to true, puts ClemBot.Bot into Bot only mode which deactivates the api and allows for limited functionality.
 Mainly used when a feature only requires discord and needs no persistence/database

 ## Setting up the ClemBot.Bot build environment
 Setup a virtual environment: